 Once they get to three months, their daily portions can be cut into three portions.
 By six months old, you can cut down the lab food to two larger portions.

 Depending on the weight and age of your puppy, there is a suggested amount that your puppy should be fed.
 They can also depend on the brand of the Labrador puppy, as different branded products have different amounts of calories and nutrients.

 Generally, the higher quality foods are rich with quality nutrients that give puppies all that they need with even a little amount.

 |2 months||15 lbs. to 18 lbs.||7 oz. to 9 oz.||4||2 oz.|

 |3 months||24 lbs. to 26 lbs.||9 oz. to 11 oz.||3||3 oz. to 3.5 oz.|

 |6 months||50 lbs. to 60 lbs.||12 oz. to 16 oz.||2||6 oz. to 8 oz.|

 How Much To Feed An Adult Lab?

-There isn’t a simple answer as to how much you should feed your adult lab, however, we can offer you with a rough guideline that might help you get an idea on how much you need to feed your dog daily.
+There isn’t a simple answer as to how much you should feed your adult lab, however, we can offer you a rough guideline that might help you get an idea of how much you need to feed your dog daily.
 Adult Labrador food is generally meant for Labradors that are over fifteen months old.

 |Weight||Medium Activity||High Activity|